 OK, so we want to clamp, at the center and at the edge.
 Both clamps are important in minimising the effects of record surface vibration and warp-induced wow.

 I will state here that I paid full price for my record clamp.
 This review, like all my work, represents my honest evaluation.
 No fear or favour here.

 The Record Stabilizing Ring Clamp, alternatively known as a ring clamp or peripheral clamp is sold by Sound Foundations.
-The clamp is manufactured from what they describe as a non-magnetic alloy.
-I figured it was a grade of stainless steel, which is a non-magnetic alloy, but I have no further details on the precise make-up of the clamp.
+They describe it as manufactured from a non-magnetic alloy.
+I figured it is stainless steel, which is a non-magnetic alloy, but I have no further details on the precise make-up of the clamp.

 The clamp weighs around 775 g, or 27 ounces, and will fit many, but not all turntables.
 This is quite important, so chat to Ali if you are not sure whether the clamp will fit your deck.
 I can state with certainty that the clamp will work with the Kenwood KD-600 / 650, and the L-07D.